 Make sure you do not let your human leave you in a car on a warm day; cars are like ovens and can cook us extremely quickly, even with the windows ajar.
-Also take my advice on a hot day and lie in the shade, all this running around like a loony is madness.
-Please insist on your human providing you with drinking water at all times and you could even drop some hints about getting your own private paddling pool or maybe they could treat you to a lovely cool coat, like the one I am sporting in the picture.
-If your looking for a cool coat we can recommend www.keepcool.org.uk who supply cool coats in a range of different sizes and colours.
+Also take my advice on a hot day and lie in the shade – all this running around like a loony is madness!
+Please insist on your human providing you with drinking water at all times and you could even drop some hints about getting your own private paddling pool or maybe they could treat you to a specialised cooling coat.